tbrowder/Date-Names/README.md

 ```

+### Planned features:

+1. English language default [complete]
+2. Default month and weekday hash choices [complete]
+3. User chooses truncation or padding [API complete]
+4. User chooses which month and weekday has to use [complete, var names may change]
+5. User choose case of the output names [API complete]
+6. User can choose raw truncation on a full name, if permitted by the language [API partially complete]

+### Future features

+1. Language-specific attributes to affect class behavior (e.g., allow raw truncation or not)
+2. Add additional hash names and types on a language basis
+3. Graceful messages if a desired hash is empty [version 2+]

-The basic class is working and is tested briefly.
+The basic class is working (see **Planned features** above) and is tested briefly.
 More is to be done,
 but eventually it will be able to proved a unified handling of full
 names and abbreviations.
 The user will be able to control casing,
 absence or presence of periods on abbreviations, and truncation or